gersteinlab/ML-Bench/README.md

 ### get bm25 result

 Run `python script/tools/bm25.py` to generate BM25 results for the instructions and readme.
-Ensure to update the dataset path and include the BM25 result dataset.
+Ensure to update the original dataset `path` and output `path` which includes the BM25 results.

 ### crawl readme files from github repository